Three Fundamental Truths About Inventory Planning: Sage Inventory Advisor to the Rescue

 Most small and medium business are using outdated tools and processes... and profits are suffering as a result.
 These are tools like spreadsheets, custom reports, and worse.
 It is alarming how commonly these ill-fitting solutions are used for inventory management and replenishment.

-Ignoring These Truths Comes With A Cost
+Ignoring These Truths Comes With a Cost

 Profit is negatively impacted by the hidden costs of excess inventory for some items.
 That excess means working capital is unnecessarily tied up in the warehouse, when it could be used for other profit-driving activities in the business.
 And that excess stock also incurs very real carrying costs, which can be substantial.